distribution/distribution/doc/spec/api.md

 fsLayers  | A list of layer descriptors (including tarsum) |
 signature | A JWS used to verify the manifest content      |

+**TODO**: this suggests to the reader that important API info (the manifest format) is not in this spec, but burried in #8093.

 For more information about the manifest format, please see [docker/docker#8093](https://github.com/docker/docker/issues/8093).